PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 });
 ```
 ::: tip
-Using `return` to export data from steps has not been changed from v1 to v2.
+Using `return` to export data is the same from v1 to v2.
 You can still `return` data, and it will be available to other steps with `steps.[stepName].$return_value.
 :::

 ### Exiting a workflow early